ISISComputingGroup/ibex_developers_manual/Providing-Support.md

   1. I can't talk to device/my blocks are showing as disconnected/IOC isn't working
       - Check that the IOC is running
       - Check that the device is turned on
+      - Check if your problem is already listed on the [device/ioc wiki pages](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Specific-Device-IOC).
       - If the device is a DAQmx one, look at it in MAX, and perform a self-test
       - Device not responding
           * Stop the IOC (or VI) and try to connect via a more direct route, e.g. Putty
           * Check the cabling, and that ports etc. are correct
+          * For serial devices, check using the MOXA web interface that bytes are being sent and recieved on the correct port.
+Moxa IPs are listed [here](http://beamlog.nd.rl.ac.uk/inst_summary.xml) and the login details are on the usual passwords page.
       - If the device is unable to interact in any way, refer this to the appropriate hardware team (via the MCR out of hours)
       - If the device responds via a more direct route, but not via the IOC/VI
           * Make sure the settings in the IOC/VI are correct